When to use long-term loans for your business

 A long-term loan is a type of financing that is repaid over an extended period, typically lasting more than five years and sometimes up to 30 years.

-These loans usually involve borrowing a larger amount of money, and they are often secured against an asset like property or equipment.
-This makes them ideal for big-ticket investments, like purchasing new premises or undertaking a major expansion project.
+These loans usually involve borrowing a larger amount of money and are often secured against assets like business equipment, vehicles or property.
+This makes them ideal for big-ticket investments, such as purchasing new premises or undertaking a major expansion project.

-Long-term loans are particularly beneficial for businesses that need to make substantial investments without straining their cash flow.
-Think of investments that will deliver big value, but might take time – so require more time to repay.
+Long-term loans are particularly beneficial for businesses needing to make substantial investments without straining their cash flow.
+Think of investments that are likely to deliver significant value, but might take time, so require more time to repay.

-If you’re planning to buy expensive equipment, expand your location, or finance a large project that will take time to generate returns, a long-term loan allows you to spread the cost over several years, making each monthly payment more manageable.
+If you’re planning to buy high-value equipment, expand your premises or finance a large-scale project (that will take a while to generate returns), a long-term business loan allows you to spread the cost over numerous years, making manageable monthly payments.

-Long-term loans come in various forms, each suited to different needs:
+Long-term loans come in various forms, each suited to different needs.
+Here are the main options to consider:

-These loans require collateral, such as property or equipment.
-Because the lender has this security, they typically offer lower interest rates.
-However, the risk is that if you fail to make repayments, the lender can take the collateral.
+A long-term secured business loan requires assets, such as property or equipment, to use as collateral.
+This security reduces lender risk, meaning they typically offer lower interest rates than unsecured loans.
+However, if you fail to make your loan repayments, the lender can take possession of the assets.

-These loans don’t require collateral but often come with higher interest rates due to the increased risk to the lender.
-They are usually available to businesses with a strong credit history and solid financials.
+Adversely, unsecured business loans don’t require collateral but often come with higher interest rates due to the increased risk to the lender.
+However, they are attractive due to the speed of funding and the flexibility offered, particularly those provided by digital lenders, like iwoca.

-While typically associated with buying property, mortgages are essentially long-term loans with very specific use: real estate.
-If your business needs new premises, a commercial mortgage can be an appropriate long-term solution.
+While typically associated with buying property, mortgages are essentially long-term loans with a very specific use: real estate.
+If your business needs new premises, a commercial mortgage can be a suitable long-term solution.

 Long-term loans operate on a simple principle: you borrow a lump sum of money, which you repay over a set period in regular instalments.
-The interest rate can be either fixed or variable and these loans are normally secured loans.
+Business loan interest rates can be either fixed or variable, and long-term loans are normally secured.

-Repayments are usually monthly and include both the principal (the amount borrowed) and the interest.
-Because you’re spreading the cost over many years, your monthly payments are lower compared to shorter-term loans, which can help you budget for your cash flow.
+Loan repayments are usually monthly and include both the principal (the amount borrowed) and the interest.
+Because you’re spreading the cost over many years, monthly payments are lower compared to shorter-term loans, which can help you budget for your cash flow, but it does mean a longer period of incurring interest.

-Long-term loans come with several benefits that can make them a suitable choice for certain business uses and types:
+Long-term commercial loans come with several benefits that can make them a suitable choice for certain uses and business types:

-Because the loan is spread out over many years, each payment is smaller and more manageable, which helps maintain steady cash flow.
+As long-term loans are spread out over many years, repayments are smaller and more manageable, which helps maintain a steady cash flow.
 This can be particularly useful if your business operates in an industry with seasonal income fluctuations.

 Long-term loans typically allow you to borrow more compared to short-term loans.
 This makes them ideal for larger projects and significant investments that can yield larger returns over time.

-Secured long-term loans usually come with lower interest rates because the lender’s risk is reduced by the collateral.
-Even unsecured long-term loans can offer competitive rates, making them an affordable way to finance big purchases.
+Secured long-term loans usually come with lower interest rates, as the collateral used reduces lender risk.
+However, even unsecured long-term loans can offer competitive rates, especially for long-term repayment schedules, making them an affordable way to finance big purchases.

 While long-term loans offer numerous advantages, there are also some potential downsides to be aware of: